aitoroses/floxide/docs/adrs/0009-event-driven-workflow-pattern.md

 ## Implementation Approach

-We have implemented this pattern in the `flowrs-event` crate, which provides:
+We have implemented this pattern in the `floxide-event` crate, which provides:

 1. The core traits and interfaces for event-driven nodes
 2. Basic event source implementations (channel-based)